 Regional Exploration at Curipamba

-With minimal systematic exploration work having been conducted across the entire Curipamba property since the discovery of El Domo in 2008 by Salazar, the partners undertook and completed an airborne MobileMT geophysical survey in 2019 totaling 2,142 line-kilometres (see September 19, 2019 news release).
+With minimal systematic exploration work having been conducted across the entire Curipamba property since the discovery of El Domo in 2008 by Salazar, the partners undertook and completed an airborne MobileMT geophysical survey in 2019 totaling 2,142 line-kilometres (see September 19, 2019 news release - link).

 Since completing the MobileMT survey, the first airborne geophysical survey at Curipamba, the Partners have made significant progress generating targets through a target generation initiative (“TGI”) that has processed and integrated all geoscience data collected from surficial geochemistry, geological mapping, prospecting, drilling, and ground geophysical surveys at Curipamba.
-These data have been compiled to produce a target ranking matrix that will drive exploration planning through 2020 and 2021.
+These data sets have been compiled to produce a target ranking matrix that continues to drive exploration planning.

-Exploration focus will be on high priority targets that have been classified as either VMS-related, such as El Domo, or intrusion-related.
-In total, 15 compelling high priority targets have been defined during the TGI process to date, which are being followed-up by technical staff in the field to refine the priority ranking and begin planning logistics for drilling (see January 21, 2020 news release).
+Exploration focus is on high priority targets that have been classified as either VMS-related, such as El Domo, or intrusion-related examples in central Ecuador.
+In total, 15 compelling high priority targets have been defined during the TGI process to date, which are being followed-up by technical staff in the field to refine the priority ranking and drilling campaigns.
 Of key importance is that most of these targets are new and have not seen significant exploration or drilling historically.